 Licensees and Invitees

 State law provides that property owners are required to treat licensees and invitees with the same level of care.
 They must keep the property free of any known hazards, such as large debris or icy sidewalks, and they are required to maintain the premises in a reasonably safe condition.
 If the property owner knows of any defects, they are required to disclose them to others.
-A Joliet dangerous property lawyer could investigate whether a negligent owner knew of any hazardous conditions prior to the accident.
+A lawyer in Joliet could investigate whether a negligent owner knew of any hazardous conditions prior to the dangerous property accident.

 What Are Some Common Types of Premises Liability Claims?